 Any single-authored or co-authored book focusing on the anthropology of religion, broadly defined, is eligible for the Prize.
 Edited volumes, textbooks, and reference works are not eligible, nor are works in which religion is a secondary subject.
 The book’s author need not be an anthropologist by profession, but the work should draw on and respond to research and theory within the anthropology of religion.
 For the 2018 Prize competition, nominated books must have a publication date of 2016 or later.
 Books that have already been reviewed for the Prize will not be reconsidered.
 Books may be entered into the competition by authors, book editors, or colleagues.
 No formal letter of nomination is needed.

-- To see a PDF of the 2017 winner and honorable mention announcement, click here.
+- To see the 2018 winner and honorable mentions, click here.

 Recent Recipients of the Geertz Prize

 - 2017.
 Religion in the Kitchen: Cooking, Talking, and the Making of Black Atlantic Traditions (NYU Press, 2016) by Elizabeth Pérez.